Ever had trouble finding Japanese recipes that were easy to make?

 You can cook almost anything on a grill, including:

 What is the distinction between a griddle and grill?

 The distinction is apparent.
 Griddles have sleek, flat surfaces.
 Grills have distinctively raised ridges if it’s a solid plate or bars with openings in between permitting food to cook directly over the warmth coming from beneath.

-Grills, on the other hand, use higher temperatures than griddle cookery.
-The warmth transfers from the fireplace directly, and through the metal of the grill grate.
+Grills, on the other hand, use higher temperatures than griddle cookers.
+The warmth transfers from the fireplace directly through the metal of the grill grate.

-The metal absorbs and intensifies the warmth, browning, or burning at the purpose of contact.
+The metal absorbs and intensifies the warmth, browning, or burning at the point of contact.
 These are the grill marks we have a tendency to love on our hot dogs and steaks.